Jump to section:

 In all probability, 2035 may come and go, and even if we deplete all the known reserves of gold, mining companies and governments would continue to invest in exploration in the hope of discovering new supplies of gold, in response to the world’s rising demand for the precious metal.
 There is even speculation that mankind would be able to discover new reserves of precious metals on extra-terrestrial locations like the moon and certain asteroids.
 Interestingly, former American President, Barack Obama even approved new legislation that allows mining in space.

-produce approximately 50mn troy ounces of gold per year.
+Currently, international mining companies produce approximately 50mn troy ounces of gold per year.
 While that may sound like a lot, it’s actually just enough to fit into a cube measuring around 4.3m on each side.
-So, what could happen if the world’s gold production trickles to a stop?
-Well, the first thing that would happen is that prices would go through the roof, provided demand continues to rise.
+So, what could happen if the world’s gold production trickles to a stop Well, the first thing that would happen is that prices would go through the roof, provided demand continues to rise.
 Industries may look for substitutes to replace gold.

 At Physical Gold, our industry experts invest a lot of time in research to understand exactly which way the precious metals markets are headed.
 We base our investor advice on this research and you can benefit from this as well.
 Talk to a member of the investment team today on 020 7060 9992 or get in touch online.
 Our team has many man-years experience in this industry and are best placed to give you the right advice for your gold investments.